SpaceView/AutoSegProfessional/readme.md

 It can handle various annotation in a very fast and handy manner.

 It has much more function than you have ever expected.
-The tutorial might be more than **300 lessons**, as we  currently expected.

 Let's dig them out!